Post by CM

 And then, where it can all go horribly wrong

 As a kid I loved St. Patrick’s Day – day off school, shamrock or harp-shaped badge attached to coat, tricolour pasta (yes, very traditional), orange and green jelly with vanilla ice-cream for desert.
-I was even in the parade once, resplendant as Glinda the Good Witch marching along with other storybook and fairytale characters, as TM held court as the representation of Denmark on our primary school float.
+I was even in the parade once, resplendent as Glinda the Good Witch marching along with other storybook and fairytale characters, as TM held court as the representation of Denmark on our primary school float.

 But now comes my gripe with the day of our patron saint and time for me to get on my high horse.
-First off I will not deny that when I was in college Patrick’s Day was a gleeful excuse to break out the Bulmers at 12noon and keep going until it ran out.
-However now those antics, mild as they were, have left me with a bad taste in my mouth, realising that I was helping to perpepuate the bad reputation that has risen up from a day that is supposed to celebrate all things Irish.
+First off I will not deny that when I was in college Patrick’s Day was a gleeful excuse to break out the Bulmers at 12 noon and keep going until it ran out.
+However now those antics, mild as they were, have left me with a bad taste in my mouth, realising that I was helping to perpepuate the bad reputation that has risen from a day that is supposed to celebrate all things Irish.
 When we encourage our international neighbours to believe that we’re a nation of people who drink as much and as often as possible in a highly anti-social way there’s no wonder unsavoury t-shirts like these exist:

 I came across the one below on sale on Ebay and whimpered in frustration.
 It’s highly unlikely that any of the above, or the (and I use this word as little as possible) offensive t-shirt modelled by the child below will be worn in Ireland.
 As much as we like to bolster the “we’re great craic altogether aren’t we, we can drink ye all under the table and then sing Danny Boy at the top of our lungs” image, we do get a little bit defensive when non-Irish people take that as “ah look at the poor stupid drunken idiots, they are great craic but while being Irish is great for a visit I wouldn’t want to stay there”.